 Josh Feldman, Executive Vice President, Network Partnerships, NBCUniversal

 Jason Klein, Co-CEO / Co-Founder, ListenFirst

 4:30 p.m. to 4:45 p.m.
 The Science of Popularity: Measuring Global Content Demand in a Multi-Platform World

 4:45 p.m. to 5:25 p.m.
 VR/AR/360 and the Brand Engagement Opportunity

 Consumer and entertainment marketers are embracing immersive technology, eager to find something explosive to connect with distracted and fragmented audiences.
 How is the rise of mobile and AR applications inspiring brands?
 How will VR play out in the world of marketing and advertising?

-Stefanie Kane, Partner, US Entertainment, Media and Communications, PwC
+Stefanie Kane, Partner, Technology, Media & Telecommunications Practice, PwC

 Jesse Redniss, Chief Innovation Officer, TNT and TBS

 Monika Ratner, Head of Social Strategy and Co-Founder UNCVR, Horizon Media

 Neil Parris, Head of AR/VR Entertainment Partnerships, Google